spencer-carver/website/README.md

+## Notice

+As of March 27, 2022, this repository has been superceeded by a [new version](https://github.com/spencer-carver/next-website).
+This repository is archived and left up for posterity, but all future updates will be on the new location.
+Details on why the switch was made are available on the following [blog post](https://spencer.carvers.info/blog/a-tale-of-two-websites).

+---

 This repository houses the code running my personal website at https://spencer.carvers.info.
 I plan to use it to showcase my prefered coding styles, and also to keep learning about the latest JS and Front-End development trends.

 ## About